grblHAL/Simulator/README.md

 ```

  ## Debugging on LINUX
- On Linux, hook it to a fake serial port (/dev/ttyGRBL) and use it to test your Grbl interface software:
+ On Linux, hook it to a fake serial port (/dev/ttygrblHAL) and use it to test your grblHAL interface software:

  ```
  socat PTY,raw,link=/dev/ttyGRBL,echo=0,group-late=dialout,mode=660 "EXEC:'./grblHAL_sim -n -s step.out -b block.out',pty,raw,echo=0"
  ```

- After this command, the simulator is running and has a serial connection to ```/dev/ttyGRBL```.
+ After this command, the simulator is running and has a serial connection to `/dev/ttyGRBL`.

  With [Minicom](https://wiki.emacinc.com/wiki/Getting_Started_With_Minicom) you can read and write to the serial connection.
 Let's take a closer look.